techie-joe/library/github-pages/quick-start/readme.md

 You can create a custom 404 error page for people trying to access nonexistent pages on your site.
 See "[Creating a custom 404 page for your GitHub Pages site](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site)".

+## Customization

+GitHub Pages uses Jekyll to build your site by default.
+Jekyll gives you a lot of flexibility to customize how it builds your site.
+These options can either be specified in a `_config.yml` or `_config.toml` file placed in your site’s root directory.
+To customize your site even more, see "[Jekyll Configuration](https://jekyllrb.com/docs/configuration/)".

+> Create `_config.yml` file at the root level of your site's directory.

 ## Changing the title and description

 By default, the title of your site is the repository name.
-You can change the title and description by editing the `_config.yml` file in your repository.
+You can change the title and description by editing the `_config.yml`.

-> At the top level of your source folder ..
 > Edit > `_config.yml`

 ```yml